How to Pass the Microsoft Word Assessment Test? – With Practice Questions & Answers

 How is the test formatted?

 These tests can be pretty lengthy, so be prepared to focus for quite a while on completing what it asks you to do.
-It will either be given as a standard assessment with multiple-choice questions or take on a more application-based format.
+It will either be given as a standard assessment with multiple choice tests questions or take on a more application-based format.

-An important thing to note is that your employer and the test-taking site are not required to tell you which format that the test will be in.
-Therefore, knowing how to successfully complete each type should be a large part of your studying process.
+An important thing to note is that your employer and the test-taking site are not required to tell you which format the test will be in.
+Therefore, knowing how to successfully complete tasks of each type should be a large part of your studying process.

 If it has a multiple-choice section, the questions will be formatted like:

-How do you manually move from one line to the other in a Word document?
+How do you manually move from one line to the other in a Word doc?

 - The “return”/ “enter” button